 Macedonian truckers block border with Kosovo over trade spat

-BLACE, Macedonia (Reuters) - Macedonian truck drivers blocked the main border crossing with Kosovo on Tuesday in a deepening trade row between the Balkan neighbors that is hurting Macedonian producers in one of their biggest markets.
+BLACE, Macedonia, Sept 10 (Reuters) - Macedonian truck drivers blocked the main border crossing with Kosovo on Tuesday in a deepening trade row between the Balkan neighbours that is hurting Macedonian producers in one of their biggest markets.

 The blockade followed a decision by Kosovo on Monday to ban the import of all Macedonian goods.
 Macedonia last year exported products worth $392 million to Kosovo, mainly cement, medicine, oil, steel, beverages, fruit and vegetables.

 The trade dispute started in July when Macedonia imposed a measure to limit the import of wheat and flour from all members of the Central European Free Trade Agreement (CEFTA), including Kosovo, in an effort to protect domestic production.

 Kosovo responded by banning imports of Macedonian food, beverages and cigarette products, and introduced a blanket ban on Macedonia goods at midnight on Sunday after Skopje introduced a levy on Kosovo citizens entering Macedonia.